Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Theoretical Analysis

 \textbf{Low-Entropy Quadrants (PLR \& NLR).} Low entropy implies a peaked distribution where the model is confident in its choice ($\pi_{o_t} \approx 1$).
 Thus, the scaling gradient factor $(1 - \pi_{o_t})$ is relatively small. \begin{itemize}[leftmargin=*] \item \textbf{PLR ($\hat{A}_t > 0$):} Since the model is already confident and correct, the output distribution is sharp.
-If the advantage $\hat{A}_t > 0$ is large, further reinforcement could yield unexpected returns and may lead to overconfidence or overfitting.
+Further reinforcement has limited room to induce reward-conditioned redistribution and can instead encourage overconfidence or entropy collapse.
 This explains the stagnation of PLR performance observed in our experiments. \item \textbf{NLR ($\hat{A}_t < 0$):} Although the gradient magnitude is small, any non-zero update penalizes a token the model is confident in.
 In negative trajectories, low-entropy tokens often represent syntactically correct structures or robust logical transitions (e.g., "The answer is") rather than the root cause of the error.
-Penalizing these tokens with a large negative advantage $\hat{A}_t \ll 0$ introduces noise, potentially degrading the model's linguistic capabilities without correcting the actual reasoning flaw.
-This explains why NLR is less effective than NHR in Figure~\ref{fig:decompose}. \end{itemize}
+Penalizing these tokens with a negative trajectory-level advantage introduces noise, potentially degrading the model's linguistic capabilities without correcting the actual reasoning flaw.
+This accounts for why NLR is less effective than NHR in Figure~\ref{fig:decompose}. \end{itemize}